nf-core/funcscan/docs/usage.md

 ### InterProScan

-[InterProScan](https://github.com/ebi-pf-team/interproscan) is currently the only protein annotation tool that gives a snapshot of the protein families and domains for each coding region.
+[InterProScan](https://github.com/ebi-pf-team/interproscan) is currently the only protein annotation tool in this pipeline that gives a snapshot of the protein families and domains for each coding region.

 The protein annotation workflow is activated with the flag `--run_protein_annotation`.
 InterProScan is used as the only protein annotation tool at the moment and the [InterPro database](http://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/5.72-103.0) version 5.72-103.0 is downloaded and prepared to screen the input sequences against it.

-Since the database download is huge (5.5GB) and might take quite some time, you can skip the automatic database download on each run by manually downloading and extracting the files of any [InterPro version](http://ftp.ebi.ac.uk/pub/software/unix/iprscan/5/) beforehand and providing the resulting directory path to `--protein_annotation_interproscan_db <path/to/interprodatabase>`.
+Since the database download is huge (5.5GB) and might take quite some time, you can skip the automatic database download (see section [Databases and reference files](usage/#interproscan-1) for details).

 :::info
 By default, the databases used by InterProScan is set as `PANTHER,ProSiteProfiles,ProSitePatterns,Pfam`.
 An addition of other application to the list does not guarantee that the results will be integrated correctly within `AMPcombi`.